klaurie/MetaNaviT/README.md

 4. Click the green button in the bottom-left corner (or press `F1` and select "Dev Containers: Reopen in Container")
 5. Wait for the container to build - all dependencies will be automatically installed!

-## Manual Setup (Alternative)
+## Manual Setup

-If you prefer not to use the dev container, you'll need to additionally:
+If you prefer not to use the dev container, you'll need to:

 1. Setup the environment with poetry:
 ```bash